fredhohman/atlas-algorithm/README.md

 This is the fast, scalable implementation of [edge decomposition based on fixed points of degree peeling][edge-decomp] proposed in [Graph Playgrounds][graph-playground].

+For the main Graph Playgrounds repository, see [github.com/fredhohman/graph-playgrounds][graph-playground-github]

 ## Installation
 Download or clone this repository.
 From the directory, compile the code by